AbdulRaffayQureshi/JS-Tauri-Game-Kriby-/README.md

 Kaplay is a very high-level library for making games.
 It allows you to make games really fast.
 I use it because it's very productive.

 It was previously called Kaboom.
-I have plenty of tutorials on my YouTube channel : https://www.youtube.com/@jslegenddev

 Learn more about Kaplay : [https://kaplayjs.com/](https://kaplayjs.com/)